 Each outside Director has the opportunity to participate in the Director Retainer Stock Plan.
-The Director Retainer Stock Plan, approved by shareholders in April 1994, provides that each Director may elect to receive Company stock in lieu of cash compensation for such Director's retainer and meeting fees.
+The Director Retainer Stock Plan, approved by shareholders in April 1994, provides that each Director may elect to receive Company stock, on a deferred basis, in lieu of cash compensation for such Director's retainer and meeting fees.
 In addition, Directors receive reimbursement of ordinary and necessary expenses to attend meetings.
-The Chairmen of the Audit, Compensation and Nominating Committees do not receive additional compensation.
+The Chairmen of the Audit, Compensation, and Nominating Committees do not receive additional compensation.